Marauders (comic book): Plot

 While Iceman, Storm and Pyro rescue some mutants in Brazil, Kate and Bishop discover that Mrs. Zhao had locked her own husband away and blamed it on the mutants to increase tensions.
 They release the husband, who now worships mutants as gods following the establishment of Krakoa, embarrassing Zhao who partners with the Homines Verendi, a human supremacy group based in Madripoor, in the hopes of getting revenge.
 Iceman meets with Emma's White Bishop, her brother Christian, with whom he has begun a casual relationship.
 Christian offers Iceman a place on his crew but he refuses and Christian theorises that Iceman and Storm are staying so close to Kate because, as she has been unable to access Krakoa, they fear that The Five will be unable to resurrect her should she die.
 Christian arrives at a Hellfire Company meeting where Shaw attempts to divert the Marauders to Madripoor.
 Although Christian abstains from the vote, Emma and Kate vote for Shinobi to continue his route to Madripoor but they soon receive news that his boat has come into conflict and needs help.
-When the Marauders arrive, they are attacked by soldiers lead by Zhao and Donald Pierce wearing power-dampening armor who were sent by Homines Verendi.
+When the Marauders arrive, they are attacked by soldiers led by Zhao and Donald Pierce wearing power-dampening armor who were sent by Homines Verendi.
 During the fight, Yellowjacket, an agent of Verendi, sneaks into Pyro's bloodstream so that he can spy on the team.
 The Marauders split up, with Kate tasked with transporting the armor to Krakoa so it can be researched.
 Once alone, Shaw ambushes her and leaves her to drown so that he can claim her Council seat for Shinobi.